We aim to make sure you’re as informed as possible during the application process.

 There is no requirement to major in a particular subject; however, the program will focus on internships and careers in management and will target business, healthcare and tech industries.
 In the application, you will have a chance to explain why you feel our program supports your academic and career goals.
 All majors are encouraged to apply!

 Do I have to be a UCLA student to apply?

 No, the program is open to students from all four-year colleges or universities.
-However, applicants are required to be enrolled during the fall 2020 semester/quarter to be eligible.
-If you are currently enrolled at a community college, program admission is contingent on verification that you will attend a four-year university by fall 2020.
+However, applicants are required to be enrolled during the Fall 2023 semester/quarter to be eligible.
+If you are currently enrolled at a community college, program admission is contingent on verification that you will attend a four-year university by Fall 2023.